 The impact of entrepreneurship education programs on cognitive skills is reported in 2 studies, both reporting positive effects (e.g., Ferguson, 2018b; Santini et al., 2020).
 Santini et al. (2020) studied the impact of an educational program that linked mentors from older adult entrepreneurs with mentees of young people neither in employment nor education and training (NEETs) in Germany, Italy, and Slovenia.
-In most cases, mentees acquired cognitive competencies (e.g., the ability to reproduce, recognise, and understand contents, the ability to exercise, identify, and apply knowledge, and the ability to use, transfer and analyse knowledge) as well as metacognitive competencies (e.g., the ability to process knowledge, compare it to the situation, transform the knowledge content and to explain it, the ability to design, estimate, evaluate and interpret their way of acquiring new knowledge).
+In most cases, mentees acquired cognitive competencies (e.g., the ability to reproduce, recognise, and understand contents, the ability to exercise, identify, and apply knowledge, and the ability to use, transfer and analyse knowledge) as well as metacognitive competencies (e.g., the ability to check, try out and recognise their knowledge processes, the ability to process knowledge, compare it to the situation, transform the knowledge content and to explain it, the ability to design, estimate, evaluate and interpret their way of acquiring new knowledge).
 The process also enhanced the mentoring competencies of the mentors.
 Such intergenerational learning programs provide opportunities not only for adolescent employment but also facilitate the transfer of knowledge from the experiences of older entrepreneurs.
 It also provides mentors and mentees with the basis for developing a critically essential and enduring attitude, i.e., the desire to continue learning at any age (Latchem, 2014).